Costeer/101st-Wiki-Remade/mmw-content/Resources/rules.md

 ***

 - Be respectful to everyone, especially JCOs, SCOs, HC and especially in public channels.
 If you have something to say or suggest, go to your CPL/SGT first and run it by them
-- Make sure to never sign up to a deployment if you already signed up to a deployment that is less than 2 hours apart from the one you want to sign up (to list deployments type `/upcoming events` in the commands channel)
+- Make sure to never sign up to a deployment if you already signed up to a deployment that is less than 2 hours apart from the one you want to sign up

 ***